mit-dci/terraform-aws-opencbdc-tctl/README.md

 Usually this is done by creating an NS record wherever the base domain is hosted.
 For BYO domains, we recommend using a sub-domain (test.foo.com) as base_domain rather than using a top level domain (foo.com) and delegating name server resolution to route53 for that subdomain.
 This module will create several certificates in AWS Certificate Manager which use DNS for validation.
-Be sure that your base domain is updated before you run apply or elqse the certificates will fail to validate.
+Be sure that your base domain is updated before you run `terraform apply` or else the certificates will fail to validate.

 ## Generate and Add a Github Access Token